LeBron James out indefinitely after injury, vows to return 'like I never left'

 "Nothing angers and saddens me more than not being available to and for my teammates!"
 James wrote.
 "I’m hurt inside and out right now.
 The road back from recovery begins now.
 Back soon like I never left."

-ESPN's Dave McMenanim later posted on Twitter that James was able to accompany his Lakers teammates on a flight to Phoenix for their next game against the Suns.
+ESPN's Dave McMenamin later posted on Twitter that James was able to accompany his Lakers teammates on a flight to Phoenix for their next game against the Suns.

 The defending NBA champions already are without All-NBA big man Anthony Davis, who has missed 14 consecutive games with a right calf injury and likely won't play again until April.